pastelgf/rootandsteel.github.io/combat.md

 ## Two Weapon Fighting

 If a character wishes, they can attack with the Attack action using two weapons at the same time.
 The weapons must take up one slot or less each, and each attack does half damage.

+## Punching

+Regardless of equipped items, you can always resort to your fists, legs, or similar body part.
+Unarmed attacks like these deal 1 damage.

 # Example of Combat